Jaiswal-Devpriya/Time-Series-Forecasting-Global-Market-Analysis-/README.md

 Built interactive visualizations using Matplotlib and integrated them into dashboards for real-time data monitoring.

-🚀 Run the Project
+How to Run the Project-

 Click the link below to open and run the notebook in Google Colab:

 https://colab.research.google.com/drive/1oBlOA42JLUv3yXLSFCxKdHg-_7uksBPv#scrollTo=MMFKP6ZSafuq

-🛠 Technologies Used
+🛠 Technologies Used-

 Python

 ARIMA & SARIMAX modeling